Wednesday, January 30, 2013

 A thought-provoking post, well worth reading, with an interesting comment thread.
 I very much agree with the comment by William Zeller:

-If the argument begins with the phrase: “American…” or “America…” and proceeds to identify a horrifying cultural or political trait.
+Here’s my quick version of the test I use to determine if a speaker is doing the WesternCiv teardown: If the argument begins with the phrase: “American…” or “America…” and proceeds to identify a horrifying cultural or political trait.

 Absolutely…and this happens all the time…people observing something bad and discrediting it to America (or, less frequently, to Western civilization as a whole) without making the slightest attempt to consider whether the bad thing they are talking about might be something like a cross-cultural human universal rather than something specific to Americans or the West.